watson-aa/atlassian-stats/README.md

 **NOTE:** Due to security concerns, you may need to re-establish the database connection in QueryTree during setup on a new machine.

 ### The Scraper Script:
+You need to build the container the first time or whenever you update the config file:
 - `docker build -t atstats_script .`
+Run the script to pull data from the APIs and to insert it into the database:
 - `docker run --network=atlassian-stats_net atstats_script`

 *Beware the network proxies.
 There be dragons.*